Secondary BEd post-degree professional program (PDPP)

 Eligibility for admission requires:

-- a bachelor's degree from an accredited university that is acceptable to the University of Victoria
+• a bachelor's degree from an accredited university that is recognized by the University of Victoria

 Note: 3.0 units are equivalent to two half-year courses at most BC post-secondary institutions.

-Consult an adviser in the Education Advising Office if you have any questions.
+Consult an adviser in the if you have any questions.

 Teachable subject area

-- approved studies in one or two teachable subject areas with a grade-point average of at least 4.00 on a 9-point scale (equivalent to UVic’s B- grade) on the specified courses needed for each teachable area (click on Teachable subject areas tab for more information).
+• approved studies in one or two teachable subject areas with a grade-point average of at least 4.00 on a 9-point scale (equivalent to UVic’s B- grade) on the specified courses needed (click on Teachable subject areas tab for pre-admission worksheets so you can track your admission requirements for each applicable subject).

 Grade Point Averages

-- a grade-point average of at least UVic 4.00/B- on the specified courses included in the teachable subject area(s).
-See self-assessment forms for applicable teaching areas below.
+• a grade-point average of at least UVic 4.00/B- on the specified courses included in the teachable subject area(s).
+See pre-admission worksheets for applicable teaching areas below.

 English requirement